andrew/ultimate-awesome/README.md

 - [awesome-ros-tools](https://github.com/oleg-Shipitko/awesome-ros-tools) - The list of tools and packages for Robot Operating System development!.
 - [awesome-deepnote](https://github.com/ramene/awesome-deepnote) - A curated list of extensions, python packages, machine learning and collaborative notebooks ready to run in Deepnote.
 - [awesome-hslu](https://github.com/stairch/awesome-hslu) - A collection of exercises, solutions, projects, summaries and more by students @ HSLU :mortar_board:.
-- [awesome-esports](https://github.com/strift/awesome-esports) - A curated list of open-source projects related to esports.
 - [awesome-ai-frontend](https://github.com/thestriver/awesome-ai-frontend) - 🌟 A curated list of AI resources (APIs and SDKs, Code samples, Community projects, Learning Materials) for front-end developers who want to build AI-powered apps.
 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
 - [Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging](https://github.com/XindiWu/Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging) - A list of awesome selected resources towards the application of machine learning in Biomedical/Healthcare Imaging, inspired by.
 - [awesome-mapbox-external-developer-resources](https://github.com/chriswhong/awesome-mapbox-external-developer-resources) - An awesome list of third-party developer resources to help you work with the Mapbox suite of location-based services, APIs, ADKs, libraries, and data.
 - [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
-- [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-github-star](https://github.com/huruji/awesome-github-star) - 我在 GitHub 上 star 过的项目整理.
 - [awesome-hyper-oracle](https://github.com/hyperoracle/awesome-hyper-oracle) - A curated list of awesome Hyper Oracle ecosystem.
 - [awesome-tjsse-project](https://github.com/jwyjohn/awesome-tjsse-project) - 收集的同济软院的项目目录。.
 - [awesome-deep-point-cloud-compression](https://github.com/kaiwangm/awesome-deep-point-cloud-compression) - A list of papers about deep point cloud compression.
+- [awesome-lm-system](https://github.com/ModelTC/awesome-lm-system) - Summary of system papers/frameworks/codes/tools on training or serving large model.
 - [awesome-modernization](https://github.com/modernizing/awesome-modernization) - Awesome legacy system modernization tools. 大型系统分析和改造工具集。.
 - [awesome-rocketpool](https://github.com/o4b-eth/awesome-rocketpool) - 🚀 A curated list of awesome Rocketpool resources.
 - [awesome-services-4-iranian-developers](https://github.com/professormahi/awesome-services-4-iranian-developers) - List of Saas, PaaS, and IaaS Services which is available for Iranian Developers and Startups.
 - [awesome-london](https://github.com/tolgaergin/awesome-london) - A curated list of links for UK based contractors.
 - [awesome-xmake](https://github.com/xmake-examples/awesome-xmake) - 💕 A curated list of awesome XMake projects, plugins, examples and others.
+- [awesome-make](https://github.com/adelarsq/awesome-make) - A list about Make resources 🛠.
 - [awesome-video-segmentation](https://github.com/ChanChiChoi/awesome-video-segmentation) - Papers about video segmentation.
 - [awesome-human-object-interaction](https://github.com/chinancheng/awesome-human-object-interaction) - Paper list of human object interaction (HOI).
 - [reinforcement-learning-resources](https://github.com/datascienceid/reinforcement-learning-resources) - A curated list of awesome reinforcement courses, video lectures, books, library and many more. .